INCS awards two essay prizes and several travel grants each year:

 This $500 prize recognizes excellence in interdisciplinary scholarship on any nineteenth-century topic.
 We encourage INCS members to submit their own work and to nominate essays written by other scholars of the nineteenth-century.
 To be eligible for the prize, authors must be current members of INCS.
 If potential contestants are not current members of INCS, they may become members at the time that they apply for the prize.
 Membership is always for the calendar year.

-The winning essay and runner up will be announced in late October or early November, 2023, and celebrated at the 2024 INCS conference in Cincinnati.
-In addition to the $500 prize, the winner of the Stein prize be invited to assemble a panel for the 2024 meeting.
-Past winners may be found here.
+The winning essay and runner up will be announced in late October or early November 2025, and celebrated at the 2026 joint INCS/INCSA/NCSA conference in Washington, DC (July 21-24).
+In addition to the $500 prize, the winner of the Stein prize will be invited to assemble a panel for the 2026 meeting.

 Guidelines and Eligibility Rules for the Competition